Alabama vs. LSU Kickoff set for 7:30pm CT Broadcast: ESPN

 HEAD COACH NICK SABAN: Alabama head coach Nick Saban (Kent State, 1973) is in his fifth season with the Crimson Tide.
-Named the school's 27th head coach on Jan.
-3, 2007, Saban has compiled a 46-11 record (51-11 before five vacated wins in 2007) at Alabama while leading the Tide to two SEC Western Division championships, one conference title and one national championship.
-Saban holds a career record of 137-53-1 (142-53-1) as a collegiate head coach, while also serving at Toledo, Michigan State and LSU.
+Named the school's 27th head coach on January 3, 2007, Saban has compiled a 49-12 record (54-12 not including five vacated wins in 2007) at Alabama while leading the Tide to two SEC Western Division championships, one conference title and one national championship.
+Saban holds a career record of 140-54-1 (145-54-1) as a collegiate head coach, while also serving at Toledo, Michigan State and LSU.
 Saban won his first national championship as head coach of the LSU Tigers in 2003, guiding the Tigers to a 13-1 record that season.
-Overall, Saban has coached four conference championship teams (1990 Mid-American, 2001 SEC, 2003 SEC and 2009 SEC) and 11 of his 14 teams have played in postseason bowl games with the Tide appearing in a bowl game each year under Saban's direction.
+Overall, Saban has coached four conference championship teams (1990 Mid-American, 2001 SEC, 2003 SEC and 2009 SEC) and now his 12th of 15 teams will be playing in a postseason bowl game with the Tide appearing in a bowl game each year under Saban's direction.
 Saban is also the only active coach to win two BCS National Championships and the first to accomplish the feat at two different schools.

-RANKINGS: In the latest polls released on October 30, Alabama remains at No. 2 in the Bowl Championship Series standings, the Associated Press Top 25, the Harris Poll and the USA TODAY Coaches' Poll, while LSU stands at No.1 in all 4 polls.
+RANKINGS: In the latest polls released on December 4, Alabama stands at No. 2 in the Associated Press rankings and the USA Today Coaches' poll, as well as the Harris Poll and the Bowl Championship Series standings.
+LSU is first on all four surveys.